 - Eat a nutritious, well-balanced diet.
 If you are overweight, there will be more stress placed on your new joint.
 In some cases, your doctor may recommend a weight loss program before surgery.

 - If you drink, do not consume any alcohol for at least 48 hours before surgery.

 - If you use any other types of controlled substances, tell your doctor.
-Narcotics and other drugs can cause complications and impact your surgery.
+Opioids and other drugs can cause complications and impact your surgery.